-“You are the terrorist of the art world,” Steven Ruitenbeek tells curator Steven ten Thije in this video.
+“You are the terrorist of the art world,” Stefan Ruitenbeek tells curator Steven ten Thije in this video.
 “You are taking power by controlling conversations.”

 Kate said that “the highlight of the exhibition was Zanele Muholi, where the visitor was expected to be interested in the lazy works of a spoiled bimbo – just because she comes from South-Africa, is lesbian and black.”